Malaroy123/Dynamic-Wordpress-App-AWS/README.md

 - Create a Target Group and register EC2 instances.
 - Configure listener rules and health checks.
+- Update the health check path for the ALB to /wp-admin/install.php, otherwise, the health check may return as unhealthy if it stays set to the default.

 ### 7. Set Up Route 53 & SSL

 - Register a domain and configure DNS records.